zhangmozhi/iternorm/README.md

 # Iterative Normalization for Cross-Lingual Word Embeddings

-This repository contains implementation of the Iterative Normalization method described in the following paper:
+This repository contains implementation of the Iterative Normalization method described in the our ACL 2019 paper:

 Mozhi Zhang, Keyulu Xu, Ken-ichi Kawarabayashi, Stefanie Jegelka, Jordan Boyd-Graber. [_Are Girls Neko or Shōjo?
 Cross-Lingual Alignment of Non-Isomorphic Embeddings with Iterative Normalization_](https://arxiv.org/abs/1906.01622).
-ACL 2020.

 If you want to train cross-lingual word embeddings with a projection-based method (such as [MUSE](https://github.com/facebookresearch/MUSE)), we recommend applying Iterative Normalization on monolingual embeddings before learning the alignment.
 This preprocessing step consistently improves word translation accuracy, sometimes by a huge margin.